 Pain, both acute and chronic, afflicts millions of people around the world.
 Pain can be categorized in different ways, but one of the most common is nociceptive versus neuropathic pain.

-Peripheral neuropathic pain results from various types ofdamage to the nerve fibers, such as toxic, traumatic, metabolic, infectious or compressional injuries.
+Peripheral neuropathic pain results from various types of damage to the nerve fibers, such as toxic, traumatic, metabolic, infection-related, or compressional injuries.
 Common symptoms are painful tingling or itching that can be described as a stabbing or burning pain, including a sensation of getting an electric shock.
 Patients may also experience allodynia (pain caused by a stimulus that usually does not cause pain) or hyperalgesia (increased pain from a stimulus that normally provokes pain).
-Three common conditions of neuropathic pain are painful peripheral neuropathy caused by conditions such as diabetes, painful postherpetic neuralgia (shingles), and neuropathic pain induced by chemotherapy.

 There is currently a major medical need for several different severe pain conditions.
-For example, only about 50 percent of patients with neuropathic pain respond to existing treatments.
-Because of the risk of abuse, overdose and secondary injuries, doctors nowadays avoid prescribing opiates as first-line treatment for pain.
-Despite this treatment problem they are still frequently used, and therefore the need for new non-opiate treatments is great.
+For example, about 70–80 percent of patients with neuropathic pain do not experience adequate pain relief with existing treatments.
+Because of the risk of abuse, overdose and secondary injuries, nowadays doctors avoid prescribing opiates as first-line treatment for pain.
+Despite this treatment problem they are still frequently used, for which reason the need for new non-opiate treatments is great.